The Nazareth Issue

 But the above may only indicate domestic habitation nearby and not directly where Christian history needs it to be.
 It is important to also be aware that the findings of pottery, lamps, glass, iron, personal and everyday items (cooking pots, jars, storage jars) coins, spindles, and looms are all found in agricultural and burial sites, for example, lamps were used to illuminate graves.[7]
 Furthermore, the site has been subject to much disturbance over time, and tombs and an extensive cemetery dating to the middle-late Roman period exist in the area.
 The above findings cannot be considered for certain as belonging to the early first century, and later it will be shown that the lamps date from the mid-late part of the first century.

-Taking into account that past claims have been made stating that the archaeological remains are those of the houses of Mary, Joseph, and Jesus shows how uncritical and premature the conclusions of the past have been.
+Taking into account that past claims have been made stating that the archaeological remains are those of the houses of Mary, Joseph, and Jesus shows how the conclusions of the past have been not adequately supported by the material evidence.
 Nazareth today is a large densely built area and any statements that concern the finds or not-finds in Nazareth must keep this in mind.
 The central part has produced pottery and oil lamps from earlier and later periods, approximately Iron Age and Middle-Late Roman.
 But the majority of the artefacts have been found in the kokh tombs that date to the later part of the first century, after 70 CE.

 The reality of the situation in Nazareth is that large-scale scientific excavations can only be made in a few areas.
 This, then, causes issues for both sides of the argument for the existence of Nazareth.
-For those wanting to find evidence of early-first-century houses, it seems a special effort is made to label any remains as Hellenistic, Early Roman, and domestic and being connected to Jesus.
+For those wanting to find evidence of early-first-century houses, it seems a repeated pattern of interpretation treats any remains as Hellenistic, Early Roman, and domestic and being connected to Jesus.
 But for both sides, only the evidence that has been uncovered can be assessed.

 To begin, I am not going to make the argument that the hill slopes of the ‘Venerated Area’ are too steep to build houses, as I consider that a moot point.
 The point is moot because as will be shown the archaeological remains are not those of early-first-century houses, the remains are of agricultural structures.[8]